rokups/virtual-reality/README.md

 and `LPORT=service_port` within 30 seconds since sending `tcp_knock`.
 4. Observe that you just received meterpreter session.

+### Keylogger

+Keylogger module works by injecting a dll to a process that runs in user's session.
+It is injected into explorer.exe by default.
+Only one injection per user session will be active.
+Keylogger monitors user's keystrokes and clipboard and writes contents into file `C:\Windows\Temp\????????-????-????-????-????????????.N` where `?` is `[A-F0-9]` and `N` is a number (starting from 0).
+This file is a zip archive with first two bytes zeroed out.
+In order to access logs user should download a file and restore first two bytes which are `PK`.
+Removing file will cause keylogger to create a new archive next time any logs are available.
+Keylogger thread exits and frees it's memory if main backdoor terminates.

 ## Security

 Payload is always obfuscated using the RC4 algorithm.
 As you probably have guessed